 The COVID-19 boosted options trading at pace with a rise in equities trading.
 According to the Options Clearing Corporation, in 2020, stock options trading hit a record with nearly 7.47 billion contracts traded.
 This was 45% more than the previous record in 2018.18

-Most of the trading activity occurred in out-of-the-money options approaching expiration, with most of it day trading, which implies buying in the morning and exiting the position in the afternoon.
-Most of the traders indulged in options trading because they didn’t have enough money to purchase equities.
+Most of the trading activity occurred in out-of-the-money options approaching expiration.
+Most of it is day trading, which implies buying in the morning and exiting the position in the afternoon.
+Most traders indulged in options trading because they didn’t have enough money to purchase equities.

-One can buy options for a fraction of the price and can also earn profits from options that move the same quantum as the underlying stock if they own the stock.
-Some of the other factors contributing to the increased options trading during the pandemic are zero commissions trades, availability of educational materials, and social media and chat rooms.
+One can buy options for a fraction of the price and earn profits from options that move the same quantum as the underlying stock if they own the stock.
+Other factors contributing to the increased options trading during the pandemic are zero commissions trades, availability of educational materials, and social media and chat rooms.

-In 1860, the directors of the Chicago Board of Trade undertook to regulate commodity options trading.17 However, there wasn’t a standardized framework for the regulation.
+In 1860, the Chicago Board of Trade directors undertook to regulate commodity options trading.17 However, there wasn’t a standardized framework for the regulation.
 The directors of CBOT just alternated between bans and permissions and were always stuck in internal political issues.
 To make matters worse, there was no self-regulation.

-However, due to major developments in the world agricultural markets, the interest in commodity trading resurfaced in 1971.
-This phase also introduced three new hybrid commodity options- London options, naked options, and Mocatta options.
+However, due to significant developments in the world agricultural markets, the interest in commodity trading resurfaced in 1971.
+This phase also introduced three new hybrid commodity options- London, naked, and Mocatta.
 Unfortunately, the fraudulent transactions done by firms like Lloyd Carr & Co in 1978 led to Congress imposing a ban on commodity options trading again.

 Regulators today look towards the exchange-traded options/Options Clearing Corporation model for governing new products and regulating the over-the-counter derivatives markets.
 They focus on creating an efficient and well-established framework for managing counterparty risk and monitoring risky positions.

-Options Trading has indeed come a long way and taught many valuable lessons in return.
+Options Trading has indeed come a long way and taught many valuable lessons.
 The difference between the olive press trading by Thales and the Tulip Mania of the Dutch was one of the objectives behind trading.

 Thales sensed an opportunity and invested with a long-term vision of earning profits, which he did eventually.
 In tulipmania, people were led by greed and speculative motives, which ultimately led to the crash.

 Options have a critical role in judging the behavior of the stock market as well.
 Experts use put/call ratios to evaluate the overall market sentiment and make the best trading decisions.
-In recent times, the large volume of data has offered a new base for deeper sentiment analysis.
+The large volume of data has offered a new base for deeper sentiment analysis in recent times.